10 Best Educational Websites Teachers and Parents Will Love [infographic]

-This summer, while you’re thinking ahead to next year’s classroom – and maybe trying to survive the summer with your own kids – be sure to check out online resources for help.
-Whether you’re looking for math ideas, ways to teach vocabulary, or just need a little encouragement, you’ll find just what you need at these websites.
+Whether you’re looking for math ideas, ways to teach vocabulary, or just need a little encouragement, you’ll find just what you need by following these websites and social media accounts.
 Here are our top 10 picks for the best educational websites for teachers and parents.

 Why we love it: Every kid can be an artist!
 Creative expression is often passed over as many art classes have been scaled back in schools.

 About the site: Offering “simple ways to fill your family’s life with art and creativity,” this site is dedicated to encouraging your inner artist.
 Click on links for painting or drawing projects, sculpture, stained glass, clay, collage, and more.
 A parents’ corner offers advice on everything from how to create an art space in your home, to simple art activities to set up for after-school projects.

 Follow on social media: @theartfulparent on Instagram | @artfulparent on Facebook